virtual-readability-lab/PavloviaReadabilityResearchCodebase/README.md

 ### Counterbalancing
 Originally, there are 6 test fonts.
 The code counterbalances according to these 6 conditions.
 If you like to change the number of test fonts, you’ll also need to change counterbalancing code.
 This can be done by:
-1)	Heading to Psychopy>”initialize” routine>variables.
+1)	Head to Psychopy>”initialize” routine>variables.
 Increase or decrease the number of <if thisGroup.group> conditions according to your needs.
 2)	If you increase the conditions, head to Psychopy>”initialize” routine>functionsOnly.
-Increase the amount of letters in:
+Increase the amount of letters in "makeid" function:

     var possible = "ABCDEF"(6 groups)

     var possible = "ABCDEFGH" (8 groups) etc.